jasonwolfg/zoom-meetings-sms/blueprint/index.md

 ---
-title: Set up Zoom meeting on Genesys Cloud
+title: Set up a Zoom meeting on Genesys Cloud
 author: yuri.yeti
 indextype: blueprint
 icon: blueprint
 image: images/6COpenScriptDropdown.png
 category: 6
 summary: |
-This Genesys Cloud Developer Blueprint describes how agents can schedule meetings with customers using Zoom and Genesys Cloud.
-Now agents can schedule a Zoom meeting right from Genesys Cloud.
-Genesys Cloud automatically sends the customer an SMS message with the meeting URL and opens Zoom for the agent.
-As long as the call is in a queue, it can be inbound or outbound.
+The Genesys Cloud Developer Blueprint describes how agents can schedule meetings with customers using Zoom and Genesys Cloud.
+Genesys Cloud sends an SMS message to the customer with a meeting URL and opens Zoom for the agent.
+Calls in a queue can be inbound or outbound as long as they are in a queue.
 ---

 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}